Communicating with someone who can't hear well

 Ka whakawhiti kÅrero ki te tangata taringa turi

-Here are some ways you can communicate better with a person who's hard of hearing or hearing-impaired.
+Here are some ways you can communicate better with a person who is hard of hearing or hearing-impaired.

-- Don't start talking until you are right in front of the person, are close to them, and have their attention.
+- Do not start talking until you are right in front of the person, are close to them and have their attention.

 - Make sure they see you coming, otherwise you may startle them.